DigitalPublishingToolkit/Money-Lab-Reader/docs/1_2-Berardi.md

 the temple of finance.

-In the air there was the expectation of an uprising, of a wave of solidarity and insolvency so to stop the capitalist aggression.
+In the air there was the expectation of an uprising, of a wave of solidarity and resolve to stop capitalist aggression.
 Provided that in the future there will be people who can remember, the year 2011 will be recorded as the year of an enigmatic insurrection, an insurrection full of rage and indignation but devoid of solidarity and